pingcap/docs-cn/dev/reference/mysql-compatibility.md

 In TiDB DDL does not block reads or writes to tables while in operation.
 However, some restrictions currently apply to DDL changes:

 + Add Index:
     - Does not support creating multiple indexes at the same time.
     - Adding an index on a generated column via `ALTER TABLE` is not supported.
 + Add Column:
     - Does not support creating multiple columns at the same time.
     - Does not support setting a column as the `PRIMARY KEY`, or creating a unique index, or specifying `auto_increment` while adding it.
 + Drop Column: Does not support dropping the `PRIMARY KEY` column or index column.
 + Change/Modify Column:
     - Does not support lossy changes, such as from `BIGINT` to `INTEGER` or `VARCHAR(255)` to `VARCHAR(10)`.
     - Does not support changing the `UNSIGNED` attribute.
     - Only supports changing the `CHARACTER SET` attribute from `utf8` to `utf8mb4`.
++ Alter Database
+    - Only supports changing the `CHARACTER SET` attribute from `utf8` to `utf8mb4`.
 + `LOCK [=] {DEFAULT|NONE|SHARED|EXCLUSIVE}`: the syntax is supported, but is not applicable to TiDB.
 All DDL changes that are supported do not lock the table.
 + `ALGORITHM [=] {DEFAULT|INSTANT|INPLACE|COPY}`: the syntax for `ALGORITHM=INSTANT` and `ALGORITHM=INPLACE` is fully supported, but will work differently than MySQL since some operations that are `INPLACE` in MySQL are `INSTANT` in TiDB.
 The syntax `ALGORITHM=COPY` is not applicable to TIDB and returns a warning.